 - Mix all the Dumpling ingredients and make it into thick paste.
 You would need about 1/2 cup Water.
 Using a dinner spoon, drop bite size dumplings into the boiling soup.

-Add the pre-cooked Rice, then bring it to a boil.
+- Add the Cooked Rice, then bring it to a boil.

 - Season with Salt and Soy Sauce.
 Sprinkle some finely chopped Spring Onion and serve hot.